wonsunahn/CS1632_BeanCounter/README.md

 pass a defect-free implementation, so that you can be sure you have a correct understanding of expected behavior.

-   WARNING: Don't forget to revert back to LogicType.IMPL, or you will keep testing the solution implementation while developing your implementation.
+   WARNING: Don't forget to revert back the changes, or you will keep testing the solution implementation while developing your implementation.

 1. To test your test cases against the BeanCounterLogicBuggy implementation: